aunghein-dev/frontend_stocksManagement/public/terms-and-conditions.md

 #### 3.3 Open Source Nature and Advertisement (Open Source သဘောသဘာဝနှင့် ကြော်ငြာများ)

-You acknowledge that the Service is provided as an open-source platform.
+You acknowledge that the Service is provided as an individual standlone platform.
 Part of our revenue model involves the display of advertisements within the Service.
 By using the Service, you agree to the display of such advertisements, which may be personalized based on your usage data as outlined in our Privacy Policy.

 ---